City of Santa Clarita Transit

-The Los Angeles County Department of Public Works pays City of Santa Clarita Transit to provide fixed route and Dial-A-Ride services in some unincorporated areas of Los Angeles County that are near the city limits of Santa Clarita.
-These areas include the communities of Castaic, Stevenson Ranch, Sunset Pointe, Val Verde, and as far south as the Olive View-UCLA Medical Center.
+The Los Angeles County Department of Public Works contracts with City of Santa Clarita Transit to provide fixed route and Dial-A-Ride services in some unincorporated areas of Los Angeles County that are near the city limits of Santa Clarita.
+These areas include the communities of Castaic, Forest Park, Stevenson Ranch, Sunset Pointe, and Val Verde.

 History

 The City of Santa Clarita assumed responsibility for local transit in 1991 from Los Angeles County, which had developed an embryonic transit network.
 A small City staff provides supervision over a contract operator.
 Over time, the local fixed route network and dial-a-ride service was expanded.
 Under City management, a number of new regional express services to various points in the San Fernando Valley, West Los Angeles, Antelope Valley, and downtown Los Angeles were added or improved.

+MV Transportation

-In mid-2007 Santa Clarita Transit underwent a branding overhaul.
+In mid-2007 Santa Clarita Transit entered into a contract with MV Transportation and underwent a branding overhaul.
 The agency was renamed "City of Santa Clarita Transit" and buses received a new green and blue livery which reflect the colors of the city logo.
 The livery debuted in August 2007 on 2 brand new 60 ft articulated buses.
 Also receiving an overhaul are the city's bus stops through a $2-million dollar Bus Stop Improvement Program.
 This included replacing 51 Clear Channel advertising shelters, benches, and trash cans.
 In addition, 40 additional stops will receive new non-advertising shelters, as well as a number of stops receiving new non-advertisement benches.
 An element of public art will be added to approximately 15 bus stops.
 The program's purpose is threefold, bus stops will become more uniform in look and features, the advertisement on benches will be eliminated, and public art will have a large expansion.
 The overhauls are major parts of the city's efforts to make transit more attractive to citizens.

-Starting in 2010, Santa Clarita Transit began Summer Beach bus service to Santa Monica, from Canyon Country, and Newhall.
-They are separated into two routes servicing each destination to Santa Monica.
-These services only operate during the summer.